Wal-20/cli-chat-app/app-requirements.md

 bans
 role changes

+separate api to encrypt and decrypt with several algorithms and complexities, served as a string or a file, the actual function that will encrypt the data will run as a command line utility, it's just the output that is served with the api

 ## Monitoring & Logging:
 user is given a log of all prev active chatrooms should they want to join back.